knative/docs/docs/serving/config-ha.md

 ## Scaling the data plane

-The scale of the `activator` component namespace is governed by Kubernetes HPA component.
-You can see the current HPA scale limits and current scale by running:
+The scale of the `activator` component is governed by the Kubernetes HPA component.
+You can see the current HPA scale limits and the current scale by running:

 ```
 $ kubectl get hpa activator -n knative-serving
 ```

-The output should be something like:
+The possible ouput will be something like:

 ```
 NAME        REFERENCE              TARGETS   MINPODS   MAXPODS   REPLICAS   AGE